Modern Love

 learning.
 The Kabbalah, instead, presents the longing between male and female

 opposites through a Neoplatonic prism.
-The Enlightenment, however, pushed Jewish
+The Enlightenment, however, pushed

-meant that the old-fashioned ways of caring between couples needed to be
+that meant that the old-fashioned ways of caring between couples needed to be

 upgraded.